Redecorating on a Shoestring: Inexpensive Decorating Ideas for Any Room in the House

 - Change the bathroom accessories.
 Nothing is easier than changing the soap dish, the lotion dispenser, the trash can.
 Simple, inexpensive, yet noticeable.

-- Change the bath rugs.
-Add a rug that you wouldn't normally find in the bathroom.
+- Change the bath floor rugs.
+Why not add a rug that you wouldn't normally find in the bathroom?

 - Change the mirror(s).
 If you have a mirror that is affixed to the wall, don't remove it unless that is expense and time you are willing to expend.
 An inexpensive way to dramatically change a frameless mirror without taking it down is to add a frame.
 You can purchase a frame that is made specifically to attach to mirrors.
 The local hardware or consumer friendly building supply store is a great place to shop.
 And voila!
 A new mirror without a lot of headache, time, or money.